Adastra-thw/Tortazo/docs/available_plugins.rst

                                        in every HTTP connection performed by the crawler.
                                        FuzzDB project is used to get a list of User-Agents reading the file fuzzdb/attack-payloads/http-protocol/user-agents.txt
+                                       bruterOnProtectedResource: If true, when the spider found an HTTP protected res, tries to execute an bruteforce attack using the specified dict file or FuzzDB.

 ====================================   ==========================================================================     ==========================================================================================================